 A mesothelioma prognosis reflects how certain factors may impact your life expectancy and affect your chances of recovery.
 The average life expectancy for a person diagnosed with mesothelioma ranges from 12 to 21 months depending how advanced the disease is.
 Factors that affect prognosis include the cell type, stage, and location of the disease.

 More and more patients are living even longer because of better treatments and advances in research.
 The best way patients can take control of their prognosis is by seeking out an experienced mesothelioma specialist.
-Get in touch a member of our Patient Help Team to get connected with a mesothelioma expert.
+Get in touch with a member of our Patient Help Team to get connected with a mesothelioma expert doctor.

 Treatments That Can Improve Your Prognosis

 Multimodal therapy: This type of therapy combines several types of treatments, such as chemotherapy and radiation.
 Using more than one type of treatment typically kills more mesothelioma cells than one treatment alone.

 Surgery: Although not all patients are eligible, surgery offers the best chance of removing mesothelioma from the body.
 A study released in 2015 showed that patients who had pleurectomy with intraoperative radiation had a median survival time of 2 years and 4 months.

 Clinical trials: Clinical trials offer unique, experimental treatments when other options have been exhausted.
 Patients who have exhausted all of their treatment options may be able to turn to clinical trials for more options.

 Mesothelioma survivors have often outlived their prognoses by exploring all their treatment options.
 Multimodal treatments and clinical trials often offer the best chances for patients to beat their prognosis.

 "When hope is in the equation, anything is possible."Dr. David Sugarbaker, Leading Mesothelioma Surgeon and Specialist